mounikaperi/java-spring-projects/README.md

  		Comparator<Duck> byWeight = Comparator.comparing(Duck::getWeight);
    	- In this example, Comparator.comparing() is a static interface method that creates a Comparator given a lambda expression or method reference.

+Is Comparable a Functional Interface?

+	- We said that Comparator is a functional interface because it has a single abstract method.
+ 	- Comparable is also a functional interface since it also has a single abstract method.
+  	- However using a lambda for a Comparable would be silly.
+   	- The point of Comparable is to implement it using the object being compared.

+Comparing Comparable and Comparator:

+	- There are several differences between Comparable and Comparator.

+  	Difference						Comparable		Comparator
+   	- PackageName						java.lang		java.util
+    	- Interface must be implemented by class comparing?
+Yes			No
+     	- Method name in interface				compareTo()		compare()
+      	- Number of parameters					1			2
+       	- Common to declare using a lambda			No			Yes

+ 		var byWeight = new Comparator<Duck>() { // Does not compile
+   			public int compareTo(Duck d1, Duck d2) {
+      				return d1.getWeight()-d2.getWeight();
+	  		}
+     		};
+       	- The method name is wrog.
+A Comparator must implement a method named compare().
+	- Pay special attention to method names and the number of parameters when you see Comparator and Comparable in questions.

+Comparing Multiple Fields:

+ 	- When writing a Comparator that compares multiple instance variables, the code gets little messy.
+  	- Suppose that we have a Squirrel class public class Squirrel {
+     			private int weight;
+			private String species;
+   			// Assume getters/setters/constructors provided
+      		}
+	- We want to write a Comparator to sort by species name.
+If two squirrels are from the same species, we want to sort the one that weighs the least first.
+We could do this with code that looks like this: public class MultiFieldComparator implements Comparator<Squirrel> {
+   			public int compare(Squirrel s1, Squirrel s2) {
+      				int result = s1.getSpecies().compareTo(s2.getSpecies());
+	  			if (result != 0) return result;
+      				return s1.getWeight()-s2.getWeight();
+	  		}
+     		}
+       - This works assuming no species names are null.
+It checks one field.
+       - If they don't match, we are finished sorting.
+       - If they do match, it looks at the next field.
+Changing != to == breaks the sort completely.
+       - Alternatively, we can use method references and build the Comparator.
+       		Comparator<Squirrel> c = Comparator.comparing(Squirrel::getSpecies).reversed();

+  Helper methods for building Comparator:

+  	- comparing(function): Compare by results of function that returns any Object or primitive autoboxed into Object.
+   	- comparingDouble(function): Compare by results of function that returns double.
+    	- comparingInt(function): Compare by results of function that returns int
+     	- comparingLong(function): Compare by results of functon that returns long
+      	- naturalOrder(): Sort using order specified by the Comparable implementation on Object itself.
+       	- reverseOrder(): Sort using reverse of order specified by Comparable implementation on Object itself

+ Helper default ethods for building Comparator:

+ 	- reversed(): Reverse order of chained Comparator
+  	- thenComparing(function): If previous Comparator returns 0 use this comparator that returns Object or can be autoboxed into one.
+   	- thenComparingDouble(function): If previous Comparator returns 0, use this comparator that returns double.
+Otherwise, return value from previous Comparator.
+    	- thenComparingInt(function): If previous Comparator returns 0, use this comparator that returns int.
+Otherwise, return value from previous Comparator.
+     	- thenComparingLong(function): If previous Comparator returns 0, use this comparator that returns long.
+Otherwise, return value from previous Comparator.

+      - You have probably notice by now that we often ignore null values in checking equality and comparing objects.